 Phone +49 761 5142-388

-Generative manufacturing techniques are far better than conventional techniques for producing small series of customized, complex components in terms of flexibility, labor intensity and material input.
-The alliance is dedicated to the development, application and implementation of generative manufacturing techniques and processes.
+Additive manufacturing techniques are far better than conventional techniques for producing small series of customized, complex components in terms of flexibility, labor intensity and material input.
+The thematic network is dedicated to the development, application and implementation of additive manufacturing techniques and processes as well as the corresponding materials.

 Dr. Raimund Jaeger